isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Aug_18.rst

 |img_w1| |img_w2|

 .. |img_w1| image:: query_figs/july/apc_feat_weights.png
-  :width: 45%
+  :width: 40%

 .. |img_w2| image:: query_figs/july/kras_feat_weights.png
-  :width: 45%
+  :width: 40%

 OK, pretty cool!
-We see some of the variables have very little information and have weights of zero (or close to zero) like 'APC Silent' or 'KRAS Nonsense_Mutation', and others seem very important.
-You could test it by removing the feature, and observing if the model statistics change.
+We see some of the features have very little information and have weights of zero (or close to zero) like 'APC Silent' or most of the KRAS-related features, while others seem very important.
+You could test this by removing a specific feature from your input data, and then checking to see if the model statistics change.

 Overall, that seems pretty useful!
 Of course, BigQuery ML is in beta, and our experiance with Google products: expect things to change!
 Have you found any good tricks?
 If you have, please share them via email or on twitter (@isb-cgc)!

 .. _June: